Sleepers, or stringers, are early railroad "ties" made from rock

 The painting is nice, but the sleepers are too far apart!

-(The State Museum of Pennsylvania, Pennsylvania Historical and Museum Commission)
+(From the State Museum of Pennsylvania, Pennsylvania Historical and Museum Commission)

 Close-up of the Allegheny Portage RR sleepers.

-(Allegheny Portage National Historic Site)
+(From the Allegheny Portage National Historic Site)

 Below, photos of the original rail used on the Portage Railroad, dug up in 2003.
 Thanks to Abram for passing these along to me.